neovim/neovim.github.io/_posts/2015-04-03-april-newsletter.md

   uses Neovim for binding and manipulating text.
 Take a look at [this video][gui-vim-mode-video] to see it.
-- [python-client][gui-python] by @tarruda: which in addition to being a Python library for communicating with Neovim, it also contains an interface using [GTK][gui-python-gtk].
+- [python-client][gui-python] by @tarruda: which in addition to being a Python library for communicating with Neovim, also contains an interface using [GTK][gui-python-gtk].
 - [neovim.as][gui-atom] by @coolwanglu: an application that uses [Atom Shell][gui-atom-shell].
 A video of it in action can be [seen